You can create a realm around database objects to protect them, and then set authorizations to control user access to this data.

 Realm Authorization Rule Set: Select from the available rule sets that have been created for your site.
 You can select only one rule set, but the rule set can have multiple rules.

-See Creating a Rule to Add to a Rule Set for more information about defining rules to govern the realm authorization.
+See \ for more information about defining rules to govern the realm authorization.

 Any auditing and custom event handling associated with the rule set occurs as part of the realm authorization processing.